tridibsamanta/Chatbot-using-Python/README.md

 - [x] Write your text in the section on the right to the send button and click on "Send".
 Enjoy the responses !

+!!!
+ERROR GUIDE !!!

+While executing the file "train_chatbot.py" if you get some error like - "ImportError: cannot import name 'tf_utils'", uninstall keras using the command - {pip uninstall keras}, then reinstall keras using the command - {pip install keras==2.2.0}.
+Try executing the file, i hope it works properly !